debanikray/debanikray.github.io/index.md

 <div>
         <p align='justify'>

-        I'm a final year undergraduate student pursuing Bachelor of Science <b>(BSc Hons)</b> in Chemistry with Physics and Mathematics from <a href="https://www.sxccal.edu/">St. Xavier's College, Kolkata.</a> I'm an aspiring graduate student interested in the broad area of molecular chemistry.
+        I'm a final year undergraduate student pursuing Bachelor of Science <b>(BSc Hons)</b> in Chemistry with Physics and Mathematics from <a href="https://www.sxccal.edu/">St. Xavier's College, Kolkata.</a> I'm an aspiring graduate student interested in the broad area of molecular chemistry &mdash; _the art of making new molecules_.

         </p>